mricon/lce-talk/talk.rst

-  Not only that, but very commonly the installers are left around after they have completed, and since they aren't treated with as much scrutiny as the rest of the web application, they can have slappy code leading to many vulnerabilities, or even allow anyone to reconfigure your site.
+  Not only that, but very commonly the installers are left around after they have completed, and since they aren't treated with as much scrutiny as the rest of the web application, they can have sloppy code leading to many vulnerabilities, or even allow anyone to reconfigure your site.